 For you to understand the following account, allow me introduce ourselves.

 We are a tiny little community in Hungary called Bhakti Kutir.
 We are just couple of hundreds and we are mostly between the ages of 30 and 50.
 So we are all comfortable, slow paced and easy going spiritual seekers who meet regularly, who eat together, do yoga together, attend spiritual teachings together and who travel together on pilgrimage.

-So we are all hugely inspired by HG Bimala Prabhu, who is a wonderful devotee and at the same time a very kind, full of love person, who has an amazing sense of humor.
-So we were greatly saddened by his passing onto the spiritual world, because the loss is all ours as by now He is surely with His beloved Gopal cracking jokes and having a merry time.
+And we are hugely inspired by Sriman Bimala Mahasaya, who is a wonderful devotee and at the same time a very kind, full of love person, with an amazing sense of humor.
+So we were greatly saddened by his passing onto the spiritual world.
+Not for Him, but for us, as the loss is all ours as by now He is surely with His beloved Gopal cracking jokes and having a merry time.

-Because of Mahasaya’s unique personality and the intensity of inspiration that He was to all of us, we planned to do something special to remember His greatness.
-We thought of a Ratna Samadhi, or a precious stone Samadhi, as we could not find this concept anywhere else, so this way we could do something truly special, for a truly special soul.
+Because of Mahasaya’s unique personality and the intensity of inspiration that He was to all of us, we planned to do something special to remember His amazing personality.
+We thought of a Ratna Samadhi, or a precious stone Samadhi.
+We could not find any material on this concept, so we thought, this way we could do something truly special, for a truly special soul.

 So we made an announcement in our community that we are collecting small semiprecious stones and crystals, and we are taking them up the Gandaki river, where we will build a little Ratna Samadhi to pay our respects to Sriman Bimala Prabhu.